Demion/nodevfee/README.md

 nodevfee.exe EthDcrMiner64.exe -epool eu1.ethermine.org:4444 -ewal 0xcb4effdeb46479caa0fef5f5e3569e4852f753a2.worker1 -epsw x -r 1
 ```
 - To make it work after miner restart add option `-r 1` to bat file and create reboot.bat with exactly same parameters `nodevfee.exe EthDcrMiner64.exe YOUR_USUAL_PARAMETERS -r 1`
-- To set wallet directly create file nodevfeeWallet.txt with your wallet address inside. *Note: might be needed to work with* `-allcoins` / `-allpools`.
+- To set wallet directly create file `nodevfeeWallet.txt` with your wallet address inside. *Note: might be needed to work with* `-allcoins` / `-allpools`.
-- Create nodevfeeLog.txt file in same directory to enable logging / delete to disable.
+- Create `nodevfeeLog.txt` file in same directory to enable logging / delete to disable.
-- To work with 3rd party miners create nodevfeeInject.txt with your miner file name inside; run nodevfee.exe without parameters; run your miner as usual (without nodevfee.exe before miner). *Note: nodevfee.exe should keep running; nodevfee.exe nodevfeeDll.dll and all config files should be in same directory as your miner.*
+- To work with 3rd party miners create `nodevfeeInject.txt` with your miner file name inside; run `nodevfee.exe` without parameters; run your miner as usual (without `nodevfee.exe` before miner). *Note: `nodevfee.exe` should keep running; `nodevfee.exe` `nodevfeeDll.dll` and all config files should be in same directory as your miner.*
-- To redirect devfee pools to your main pool create file nodevfeePools.txt.
+- To redirect devfee pools to your main pool create file `nodevfeePools.txt`.

-Example (redirecting pools to eu1.ethermine.org:4444): https://pastebin.com/bWd1QAAe
+Example (redirecting pools to `eu1.ethermine.org:4444`): https://pastebin.com/bWd1QAAe

 Format:
 ```